2018 FAO Super Cup

-The competition features teams from the Silver, Gold and Diamond competitions of the FAO League, the premier state level football league in Odisha, India.
+The competition features teams from the Silver, Gold and Diamond competitions of the FAO League, the premier state level football league in Odisha.
 The top four teams from the Diamond League, top three from Silver League, and the winners of the Silver League qualify for the tournament.

 Teams

 A total of 8 teams participated in the competition.
 Sunrise Club emerged as the champions whereas beating Rising Student's Club 2–1 in the final.

 Dates

 On 9 May 2018, the Football Association of Odisha announced the schedule and full format of the tournament.